TL;DR: Empty, unfinished retail conversion. Would be unremarkable if not for its past connections…

 Explore: This was the only part of Dixie Square that remained un-explored, and actually getting into the Auto Center was not originally planned on this trip.
-I stopped, here – en-route to shoot the doomed Lincoln Mall, further south – since it was recently undergoing renovations into a small strip of retail, and wanted to get a few exteriors.
+I stopped, here – en-route to shoot the doomed Lincoln Mall, further south – since it was recently undergoing renovations into a small retail strip, and wanted to get a few exteriors.
 I wasn’t even planning to leave the car – until I went to turn-around on the south side of the building and found a door ajar.

 I looked everywhere but found absolutely no trace of its original identity, only the smashed remnants of its Dixie Automotive Center signage.
 I set the camera up on my only tripod: a worn Gorillapod, and using a found barstool for added-height shot what I could of what was otherwise a gutted shell…